 Golden 1 Center

-After years playing in the outdated Sleep Train Center, and after nearly relocating elsewhere on two separate occasions, the Sacramento Kings will finally settle into a new home downtown this fall.
+After years playing in the outdated Sleep Train Arena, and after nearly relocating elsewhere on two separate occasions, the Sacramento Kings will finally settle into a new home downtown this fall.

 The Golden 1 Center is located just a few blocks from the California State Capitol, in an area of downtown Sacramento that figures to get a jolt of new development surrounding its new entertainment center (it’s already located on the site of a mall that had fallen on hard times).

 Like Rogers Place, the Golden 1 Center expects to be one of the most technologically advanced venues.
 But its identity will likely be forged in its connection to the community that rallied twice to keep from losing what had long been its only pro sports franchise.
 That will show up most in its concessions, as the arena has gone to great lengths to select local vendors that will showcase the region’s culinary scene.